 Planning a virtual fundraising event isn't something you can put off until the last minute.
 Just like any other fundraiser, you'll need to actively prepare for your virtual event well in advance.

 Each event comes with a unique set of preparation steps.
 For instance, if you're hosting a virtual auction, you'll need to set up your event site, procure items, take photos, and determine starting bids among a handful of other things.
 If you're hosting a peer-to-peer fundraiser, you'll need to choose a dedicated platform, recruit volunteer fundraisers, and have them personalize and share their own fundraising pages.

 No matter what virtual fundraising event you host, preparation is not something you can skip out on.

-With whichever virtual fundraising event you host, effectively marketing it is essential for sparking interest and encouraging people to sign up.
-Start by creating an attention-grabbing event page that entices people to register.
+Effectively marketing your virtual fundraising events is essential to spark interest and encourage people to sign up.
+Start by creating an attention-grabbing event web page that entices people to register.
 Keep people from wandering away by incorporating relevant videos and pictures in addition to essential details, such as: